verana-labs/verifiable-trust-vpr-spec/spec.md

 - update `CredentialSchema` entry `cs` with `cs.id` equal to `id`:

-- if `archived` is true: set `cs.archived` to datetime of day, yyyyMMddHHmm format.
+- if `archived` is true: set `cs.archived` to current timestamp.
 - if `archived` is false: set `cs.archived` to null.
-- set `cs.modified` to datetime of day, yyyyMMddHHmm format.
+- set `cs.modified` to current timestamp.

 #### [MOD-CS-MSG-4] Update Module Parameters